gjtorikian/markdown_conrefs_js/readme.md

 First, add `require('markdown_conrefs')` to your code.
 This module only has two functions:

-* `init(source [, type] [, exclusions ])` must be called first!
+* `init(source [, type] [, exclusions ] [, callback])` must be called first!
 This creates the id-to-content hash.
 The parameters are:
   * `source` is an array of strings for directories and filenames. `source` can represent the file you want to parse, the files you want to parse, or the highest level directory you want to start searching content references for--this module will recursively find all conref IDs in files to keep track of them.
   * `type` is the extension of your markdown files.
 This is optional, and defaults to ".md".
 You can either include the dot or omit it.
   * `exclusions` is an array of strings, indicating any files or directories you don't want to process when `source` is a directory.
 This is optional.
+  * `callback` is an optional callback function to execute once the initialization is complete.
+This takes one argument, `err`.

 This function has no return value, and is synchronous/blocking.

-* `replaceConref(data)` when you're ready to apply the conrefs, use this function. `data` is the string containing markdown refrences--it's usually the file you're reading.
-This function returns the string with the conref references replaced.
+* `replaceConref(data, callback)` when you're ready to apply the conrefs, use this function.
+This function takes two parameters:
+  * `data`, the string containing the markdown text--it's usually the file you're reading.
+  * `callback`, a required function that returns two parameters--`err` and `conRefData`, which is the transformed data

 Check out the _test/_ directory for an example; just run `cd test && node test/test.js` from this directory.

 Keep in mind that this module only replaces the references; you'll still need to run a Markdown parser in order to actually generate HTML.